Are you planning a weekend trip to Barcelona in Spain? What a great choice of destination! Barcelona is one of our favourite European cities.

 Forget Me Not Plus

 Located in the heart of Barcelona, Forget Me Not Plus, will be the perfect accommodation for your weekend getaway.
-Each room has a TV, kettle for making tea/coffee, private bathroom, free WiFi, and more.
+Each room has a TV, a kettle for making tea/coffee, a private bathroom, free WiFi, and more.
 You can book a small double room, twin room with a street view, superior room, or triple room and have a comfortable stay.
 Since you won’t be spending much time in the room this accommodation will suit you best.

 Address: Rosello, 198 Piso Principal, Eixample